-Serbia EBRD 200MEUR loan for refinancing power utility EPS expensive loans conditioned with corporate reform package agreed with WB29.
-September 2015. / News Serbia Energy
+Serbia EBRD 200MEUR loan for refinancing power utility EPS expensive loans conditioned with corporate reform package agreed with WB, News Serbia Energy

 EBRD is aligned with WB in the project of monitoring the reform in the power utility EPS.
 EBRD earlier announced 200MEUR loan for financing the EPS financial restructuring process.